A Chinese perspective on autumn | EarthSky.org

-In the Chinese tradition, the autumn season is associated with the color white, the sound of weeping, the emotions of both courage and sadness, the lung organ, the metal element, and a white tiger.
+In Chinese tradition, the autumn season is associated with the color white, the sound of weeping, the emotions of both courage and sadness, the lung organ, the metal element, and a white tiger.
 Autumn is also connected in Chinese thought with the direction west, considered to be the direction of dreams and visions.

-The 2017 September equinox is September 22.
-All you need to know, here.

 What does all this mean?
 It’s a system – a cosmology if you will – that describes how nature works.

 To the Chinese, nature means more than just the cycling of the seasons.
-Nature is within us and around us, in all things.
-The basic cycles of nature, as understood by the ancient Chinese, are easily comprehensible by Western students of nature.
+Nature is within and around us, in all things.
+The basic cycles of nature, as understood by the early Chinese philosophers, are easily comprehensible by Western students of nature.
 They ring true.
 After all, Chinese civilization flourished for 15 centuries before the Roman Empire came to be.
 Today we know it’s part of Chinese culture to maintain and add to ancient wisdom.
 In contrast, we in the Western world tend to replace old ideas with new ideas.
 So – although our Western way of thinking encourages advances in things like technology and economics – the Chinese understanding of natural cycles remains far deeper than ours.

-Here’s a quick and easy lesson on a Chinese way of thinking about nature and its cycles.
+Here’s a quick and easy lesson on one Chinese way of thinking about nature and its cycles.
 We all experience the fact that things sprout and begin to grow (spring).
 They fire up or ignite or bloom (summer) and reach completeness (late summer).
 They begin to dry and wither (autumn).
 They rest (winter).
-In Chinese thought, these five seasons – or five “elements” or five “phases” – include an inherent understanding that the cycle continues endlessly, with each period of rest or winter followed by new growth, or spring.
+In Chinese way of thinking about the world known as Wuxing – which traslates to the Five Elements or Five Phases – these five seasons represent not only an Earth cycle, but also cycles within the cosmos, within our human relationships and endeavors, and within our own bodies.
+It’s easy to see these cycles continuing endlessly, with each period of blossoming and completeness (summer) followed by a drying and a withering (autumn) and then rest (winter) before spring comes again.

-Each of the five phases or seasons of ancient Chinese philosophy carries associations with specific things: directions, colors, sounds, organs in the body, fundamental elements such as water or fire or metal, real or mythological beasts.
+Each of the five phases or seasons of ancient Chinese philosophy carries associations with specific things – not only spring, summer, fall and winter – but also colors, sounds, organs in the body, the cardinal directions, fundamental elements such as wood, fire, earth, metal, and wood, and real or mythological beasts.

-Here’s another simple example.
+Here’s a simple example.
 While summer is associated with the the emotion of joy, autumn is associated with both courage and sadness.
-Of course it is, because, in autumn, things are dying.
+You can probably feel the truth of that association for yourself, because, in autumn, things are dying.
 The light is dying, for one thing, as Earth’s orbit around the sun and tilt on its axis combine to carry us in this hemisphere further away from receiving the sun’s rays most directly.
 The days are getting shorter.
 Plants and trees are winding down their cycle of growth.
 Sadness – and courage – are natural emotions as these changes are taking place.

 That’s part of what the Chinese philosophy of the five phases or five elements is trying to convey: for example, sadness is part of the autumn season.
-Sadness isn’t an emotion to be avoided at all costs.
-Instead, sadness is simply part of nature.
+It’s just part of nature.

 So to celebrate the autumn equinox as the Chinese philosophers did, you might …